|

 she wrote on youth empowerment, and ended up wanting

 to bitch-slap the daytime hostess.
+Using

 historical events and visual aids to ground us in